danielabar/meblog/src/content/interviewing.md

 The concern behind these assessments is understandable: how do you know someone can actually do the work?
 It's a legitimate question.
 But a one-hour coding test is a narrow answer to it.
 These exercises originated at companies like Google and Meta, where the scale of candidates arguably justified them.
 Most companies are not Google — they have a web application, a SaaS product, a CRUD-based platform.
 The skills that matter in that context — shipping reliable software, navigating a large codebase, diagnosing production issues, figuring out *what* to build in the first place — none of them show up in a timed exercise.
 And in an era where AI tools can generate algorithmic solutions instantly, testing whether someone can hand-write those solutions under a stopwatch is testing for a skill that is becoming commoditized.

 A stronger signal is a verifiable record.
 I've been a professional software engineer for over fifteen years, and I've been sharing my work publicly for the last 10+ years — through GitHub projects, technical blog posts, and presentations.
 What follows includes recent professional work and public projects going back many years.
-In many cases the two feed each other — lessons from production work become blog posts and demo repos.
 If you're deciding whether to continue a conversation with me, this is a representative sample you can review at your own pace — the same hour you'd spend on a live coding session, with considerably more to show for it.

 ## Professional Work